RobTillaart/Logic/README.md

 #### Should

-- optimize possible?
-  - code size => one function with defaults = slower.
 - investigate how to support more than five bool expressions.
   - split in 2 LOGIC parts to handle 10? does that work?
   - array of booleans + array of bits for the answers?
   - how many bool expressions max?
 8?
 10?
 16?
   - 4 bytes support 5 expressions.
 8 bytes will support 6...
 32 bytes support 8. grows exponential.
   - or another strategy, sparse true list, uses uint16_t per true, scales linear.
-  - ??

 #### Could

+- optimize possible?
+  - code size => one function with defaults = slower.
 - runtime modify truth-table per "bit". e.g. setTT(int index, bool value)
 - keep last value?
 - true-count() = how many of the parameters are TRUE.
   - e.g. to test if at least N conditions are met
+- add unit tests.

 #### Wont

 - **bool eval(bool a)** too simple? :)
 - print interface? (overkill)
+- define constants
+  - AND == 0x0001  OR et al depends on # parameters

 ## Support

 If you appreciate my libraries, you can support the development and maintenance.